szymonm/pwir-cuda-labs/lab1/README.md

 Inside a block threads are identified by a `threadIdx` - a 3 dimensional vector (accessing dimensions by `x`, `y` and `z`).
 However, programmer may use only one or two dimensions (like in the example above).

-The number of threads per block is limited (since they must fit into single MP).
-On most current GPU the limit is 1024.
+The number of threads per block is limited (since they must fit into single streaming multiprocessor).
+On the majority of the current GPUs the limit is 1024.
 However, the threads can be executed by multiple blocks, which number is practically unlimited.
 Like threads blocks are organized in one, two or tree-dimensional space.

 The number of threads per block and blocks is specified between `<<< … >>>` operators used when calling kernel function.
-The arguments can be of type `int` (for one-dimensional grid) or `dim3` (for two- or tree-dimensional).
+The arguments can be of type int (for one-dimensional grid) or dim3 (for two- or tree-dimensional grid).

 ## Exercises

 You can use any CUDA supported graphics card.
-Most of recent NVIDIA cards (even on notebooks) support it.
+Most of the recent NVIDIA cards (even notebook ones) support CUDA.

 For instructions on how to install CUDA toolkit visit: [http://docs.nvidia.com/cuda/index.html#getting-started-guides](http://docs.nvidia.com/cuda/index.html#getting-started-guides)